Home Office

 4. Don't Forget Cable Management

-Heavy monitors often have more cablesβpower, DisplayPort, USB hub, etc. Make sure the arm has adequate cable routing.
-The Ergotron HX and Humanscale M8.1 have the best cable management of the arms we tested.
+Heavy monitors often have more cables—power, DisplayPort, USB hub, etc. Make sure the arm has adequate cable routing.
+The Ergotron HX has the best cable management of the arms we tested.

 Our Top Recommendations:

-For most people with ultrawides under 25 lbs, the AmazonBasics Premium is the sweet spot.
-It's Ergotron quality without the Ergotron price.
+For most people with ultrawides under 25 lbs, the Ergotron LX is the sweet spot.
+Same Ergotron quality, 10-year warranty, and Reddit users report them lasting over a decade.
 For heavier monitors or 49-inch super ultrawides, the Ergotron HX is the only arm I'd trust.
+And if you want HX-level capacity on a budget, the HUANUO TitanLift at $90 is hard to beat.

 Frequently Asked Questions